Cheap flights to Hong Kong

 Getting around town

-If all that wasn’t enough, you’ve also got the jaw-dropping gorgeous Peak Tram that takes you up the Peak, Hong Kong’s highest point, 1300 feet up.
+If all that wasn’t enough, you’ve also got the jaw-dropping gorgeous Peak Tram that takes you up The Peak, Hong Kong’s highest point, 1300 feet up.
 For the absolute best views of the city, this is the one.

 Hong Kong Visa Requirements